 There is a blind wisdom in the mood of those who advocate national defence, now that they see how lightly a monstrous war can arise.
-They will not blind themselves to the fact, and they want to do something about it.
+They will not blind themit.
 Who does not want to do something?
 And "Peace" is nothing.
 Peace is a negation.
 Nobody will ever wage peace.
 Nobody but a few tired people, and people suffering from shock, will ever kindle to a negative ideal.
 American Union, International Union, the Union of the World-that is an ideal that has action and affirmation and distance in it.
 It is a campaign that can be waged.
 It is a campagin, moreover, the very first steps of which-a conferring and uniting of American Republics-offers the bold and economical substitute for that infinitely multiplying labor of national defence which threatens our progress.